bartolo7/E2E-Automation-Cypress/README.md

 Step by step guide to start E2E automation with Cypress.

-The web parabank.parasoft.com, which is a bank demo, is used in this tutorial.
+Create a user in parabank.parasoft.com, which is a bank demo website.

 ## Getting Started

+Create a user in parabank.parasoft.com, which is a bank demo website.

+For the request test examples, I will use this server documented in swagger: https://petstore.swagger.io/#/

 Create a project and run the next commands: